faisalmemon/ios-crash-dump-analysis-book/source/MigrationNotes.md

 No changes needed.

-### `icdab_cycle` Needs work
+### `icdab_cycle`

-I think modernising has broken it.
-Need to re-check
+I checked and this works correctly - it has a retain cycle caught by memory logging via Malloc Stack.

-### `icdab_edge` Needs work
+### `icdab_edge`

-Not all options cause a crash.
-We don't get a crash with OvershootAllocated, and Uninitialized Memory.
+We properly get address sanitizer picking up OvershootAllocated.
+We see the 0xAA scribble with Malloc Scribble enabled.

 ### `icdab_nsdata`